albertum1/cfc_team/README.md

 I used 120 days of 77 features(estimated fire area, weather statistics, and vegetation index for each region) to output 41 days of 7 estimated fire area regions.
 I utilized Conv1D layers with dilation to sling-shot 41 days of output.
 This would mean that the forecasted 41 days are independent of each other and this might not be necessarily what I want.
 However, the model may still give some promising results.

-## Model Evaluation
+## Model

-I utilized this WaveNet like architecture because of it's speed over traditional LSTM and GRU models.
+I utilized a WaveNet like architecture because of it's speed over traditional LSTM and GRU models.
 The convolution layers are created with sliding kernel inputs.
 Instead of taking all the inputs(120 days) to create the nodes of the first layer, Conv1D will take adjacent inputs to create each node of the layer.

 In traditional Conv1D architecture, the number of hidden layers will increase one to one with the number of input steps.
 For example, if I have used 120 days of input with kernel size 2, the first layer will have 119 nodes the second layer 118 nodes and on.